 Pro forma Selling Expenses.
 Selling expenses as a percentage of home sales revenues were 9.6% in each of the years ended December 31, 2014 and 2013 (on a pro forma basis).
 Selling expenses for the year ended December 31, 2014 were \$36.7 million, an increase of \$13.6 million, or 59.1%, from pro forma selling expenses of \$23.0 million for the year ended December 31, 2013.
 This increase is largely due to the higher number of home closings and the growth in active communities for the year ended December 31, 2014 as compared to the year ended December 31, 2013 on a pro forma basis.
-Sales commissions increased to \$14.7 million from \$8.0 million and advertising and direct mail costs increased to \$8.6 million for the year ended December 31, 2013, on a pro forma basis.
+Sales commissions increased to \$14.7 million from \$8.0 million and advertising and direct mail costs increased to \$8.6 million for the year ended December 31, 2014 from \$4.9 million for the year ended December 31, 2013, on a pro forma basis.

 Pro forma General and Administrative.
 General and administrative expenses as a percentage of home sales revenues were 6.2% for the year ended December 31, 2014 and pro forma general and administrative expenses as a percentage of pro forma home sales revenues were 6.3% for the year ended December 31, 2013.
 The decrease in general and administrative expenses as a percentage of home sales revenues reflects leverage from the increase in home sales revenues during 2014 and less accounting and professional fees during 2014 as compared to those incurred in 2013 in connection with the Reorganization Transactions and financial reporting for the IPO.
-General and administrative expenses of \$15.2 million for the year ended December 31, 2013.
-The increase of \$8.5 million, or 56.1%, from pro forma general and administrative expenses of \$15.2 million for the year ended December 31, 2013.
-The increase in the amount of general and administrative expenses for the year ended December 31, 2013, a mount for the year ended December 31, 2013 is primarily due to the higher number of home closings and active communities for 2014 as compared to 2013, on a pro forma basis.
+General and administrative expenses for the year ended December 31, 2014 were \$23.7 million, an increase of \$8.5 million, or 56.1%, from pro forma general and administrative expenses of \$15.2 million for the year ended December 31, 2013.
+The increase in the amount of general and administrative expenses for the year ended December 31, 2014 as compared to the pro forma amount for the year ended December 31, 2013 is primarily due to the higher number of home closings and active communities for 2014 as compared to 2013, on a pro forma basis.
 As a result of the increased number of active communities, we hired more employees during 2014.